• Home

 January 24, 2018

 During the winter months, my studio is open by appointment and I really do enjoy the opportunity to share my work.
 Lovely as my flowers are, they are not very good conversationalists¦ So please plan a visit if you are in the neighborhood.
-And from the comfort of your couch, take a tour of New Beginnings, an online exhibit by Manhattan International Arts where you can see art from around the world.
+From the comfort of your couch, take a tour of New Beginnings, an online exhibit by Manhattan International Arts where you can see art from around the world.
 I am very honored to be part of this show.

 As far as art is concerned, 2018 is off to a good start.